What to do in Sayulita, where to surf, where to eat and why is it such a magic place?

 Because of the fast deterioration of the natural environment, due to uncontrolled hordes of tourists, authorities had kept it close for a while and then reopened for a limited number of visitors.
 Sadly enough it’s a bit of an elite selection because, in order to control the access, they raised the prices to 2600 pesos versus the 400 in the past.

 Therefore who can afford it can see it.
 SAD.
-Mind that you can only go on organized tours with authorized companies.
+To get to Marieta Islands from Sayulita you need to go with an organized tours with authorized companies.

 There is another tour that is cheaper, about 1600 pesos which takes you around the islands without having access to the most interesting part though.